leonishard/Object_Storage_Workshop/README.md

 npm install
 ```

+This installs all required packages including `@aws-sdk/client-s3`, `@aws-sdk/lib-storage`, and `@aws-sdk/s3-request-presigner`.

 ### 2. Create the backend `.env` file

-Copy the example and you're done — the defaults work out of the box:
+Copy the example — MinIO defaults are pre-filled and work out of the box:

 ```bash
 cp .env.example .env
 ```

-The `.env.example` file contains everything you need — MinIO defaults are pre-filled and the R2 section is ready for the provider-switch demo.
+The `.env.example` also contains the R2 section ready for the provider-switch demo (see below).

 ### 3. Start MinIO (Docker)

-From the project root:
+From the **project root**:

 ```bash
 docker compose up -d